 Writing and publishing articles is also very simple.
 Simply write your article, add media like photos or video, and click “publish” to post it live.
 You can also schedule posts to publish at a future date if you wish.
 The WordPress dashboard, or the “behind-the-scenes” portion of your blog, is easy to navigate and help is just a click away if needed.

-Web hosts like Bluehost conveniently feature WordPress hosting and installation within their platform.
+Like I mentioned above, SiteGround conveniently features managed WordPress hosting and installation within their platform.
 What initially might seem to be the most difficult and intimidating part of creating a dad blog (physically building the blog) is probably the easiest step!

 Pro Tip: Before you write your first article, change your permalink structure from the default setting to “Post Name”.
 This removes the date from your permalink and makes your URL look cleaner.
 In your WordPress dashboard, go to “Settings” then “Permalinks”.

 Connecting To Google

 There are several search engines that you’ll want to verify your site with, but the most important is probably Google.
 In fact, there are a few Google resources that you’ll want to connect with right away.

 Google has an official WordPress plugin called Site Kit that allows you to connect with these services and others like Google Adsense right inside your WordPress dashboard.

 Building A New Dad Blog: Building An Audience